 The progress of MSMS students is monitored throughout the year.
 A Student Concerns committee meets regularly (other than when the Academic/Behavioral Review Committee meets) to discuss actions that can be taken to assist students who are on probation or for students who may begin to struggle during the nine weeks.
-The Student Concerns Committee is composed of administrators, counselors, staff, and faculty who want to attend the meetings.
+The Student Concerns Committee is composed of administrators, counselors, staff, and faculty who teach, coach, or mentor the students.
 The Academic/Behavioral Review Committee meets every 9 weeks to determine the status of students who have been identified with academic and/or behavioral issues.
 Academic/Behavioral Review Committee consists of essentially the same individuals as the Student Concerns committee: administrators, counselors, staff, and faculty.
 The only difference is that faculty members must be present on the Academic/Behavioral Review Committee.
-Students will be placed on academic/behavioral watch or probation, and an Academic/Behavioral Intervention Report will be devised and implemented as needed.
-In all cases, academic/behavioral watch and probation should be considered a supportive intervention and not a punitive measure.
+Students will be placed in the Student Success Collaborative (SSC), Academic/Behavioral Watch Advisory or probation, and an Academic/Behavioral Intervention Report will be devised and implemented as needed.
+In all cases, SSC, Academic/Behavioral Watch Advisory and probation should be considered a supportive intervention and not a punitive measure.
 The purpose of the review will be to determine which students are not successful in their learning and/or living environment and to make recommendations for strategies to assist those students.
 Upon review of student data, a student's status will be decided.